 The productivity challenge is even more pronounced in lowland and arid areas, such as the Somali Regional State, where linseed is not traditionally cultivated, and empirical data on its performance is virtually nonexistent.
 These regions typically face erratic rainfall, high temperatures, and poor soil fertility-factors that have historically limited the cultivation of non-traditional crops.
 However, with increasing efforts to diversify cropping systems and enhance resilience to climate variability, expanding oilseed cultivation, including linseed, into such areas has gained renewed interest.
 Such expansion holds potential for improving food and nutrition security and boosting rural incomes through cash crop production.

 Nonetheless, the success of this strategy depends on a prior understanding of the adaptability and performance of improved linseed varieties under these unique environmental conditions.
-While several improved varieties have been developed in Ethiopia-featuring traits such as early maturity, drought tolerance, high oil content, and larger seed size-their performance has been extensively studied only in highland and mid-altitude zones, with limited evaluations in marginal environments like those in the Somali Region.
+While several improved varieties have been developed in Ethiopia-featuring traits such as early maturity, drought tolerance, high oil content, and larger seed size, their performance has been extensively studied only in highland and mid-altitude zones, with limited evaluations in marginal environments like those in the Somali Region.

 The Fafan Zone, located in the northern part of the Somali Region, presents a strategic opportunity to assess linseed adaptability under rainfed, semi-arid conditions.
 Generating localized performance data is essential for formulating evidence-based recommendations and guiding future agricultural development initiatives in the region.